Covid 19 coronavirus: Jacinda Ardern's former school Morrinsville College warns parents to keep kids at home

 The Government has been moving to allay fears about fresh Covid-19 outbreaks when schools reopen next week by saying there is very little chance of anyone with the virus being on school grounds.

-That was because community transmission was all but snuffed out, which Director General of Health Ashley Bloomfield said was further peace of mind on the back of evidence that children were not strong vectors of transmission.
+That was because community transmission was all but snuffed out, which Bloomfield said was further peace of mind on the back of evidence that children were not strong vectors of transmission.

 Last night the Health Ministry released a report saying that the limited health benefits of closing education institutions were outweighed by the severe impacts on health, education, economic and social inequities.